Photo credit - Audrey Russell Photography

 Vanessa moved to Scotland in 1982.
 In 1993 she attended a 9-month programme at Lorenzo De Medici, School of Art, Florence, Italy studying figurative drawing and painting, then continued to live, work and paint in Switzerland until January 1998 when she obtained an 18-month sponsorship to attend The New York Studio School of Drawing Painting and Sculpture.
 Vanessa then won scholarships from the school to complete the three-year program, including a 4-month exchange in autumn 2000 to the Ecole de Beaux Arte, Marseille, France.

 After graduating from the Studio School in spring 2001, she was accepted as one of the 9 artists to take part in the Studioscape Residency Program run by the Lower Manhattan Cultural Council on the 91st Floor of the North Tower of the Twin Towers.
-The residency was tragically ended on September 11th, which then forced Vanessa to return to Scotland where she continues to make her own artwork as well as teaching drawing and painting to adults and children.
+The residency was tragically ended on September 11th, which then forced Vanessa to return to Scotland where she continues her own practise as well as teaching drawing and painting from her studio.

 back to top